AuraWorx/AiGovernReplit2/DOCKER-README.md

    - Handles API requests, authentication, and file processing
    - Serves the compiled frontend assets from the shared volume
    - Acts as the single entry point for the application
+   - Has fallback capability to build frontend assets if needed

 3. **PostgreSQL Container**:
    - Database for the application